Employee Turnover: Main causes and How to reduce Them

 6. Enhance Leadership Skills

-Train leaders in effective communication, emotional intelligence, and conflict resolution.
+Train leaders in effective communication, emotional intelligence, and conflict resolution skills.
 Encourage a leadership style that values empathy and support.

 7. Set Clear Expectations